This was a tradition in our home every Sunday morning, you would wake up to the smell.

 - These can be added to a rich tomato Traditional Sunday Sauce

-- Note: If Air Frying shape meatballs to fit air fryer and fry until browned around 15 minutes.
+- Note: If Air Frying shape meatballs to fit air fryer into an oil sprayed basket and air fry at 400 degrees until browned around 15 minutes to 20 minutes.

-- If baking place meatballs on parchment paper or heavily greased cookie sheet and bake until browned around 35 minutes.
+- If baking place meatballs on parchment paper or a heavily greased baking sheet and bake at 400 degrees until browned around 35 minutes.

 Calories